-The PineBook Pro pre-orders go live next week, July 25, meaning now would be an apt time to get a closer look at how the hotly anticipated Linux laptop is shaping up.
+The PineBook Pro pre-orders go live on July 25, 2020 meaning now is an apt time to get a closer look at how the hotly anticipated Linux laptop is shaping up.

 And what do you know, Pine64’s Lukasz Erecinski has duly obliged!
 He shot and uploaded a short showcase of how some of the ARM laptop’s prowess is looking.

 He demos the (smooth) 1080p and 4K video playback, WebGL demo, connecting to an external monitor through the USB Type-C port, plus offers some info about screen tearing and smoothness.

 You can watch the nearly 14 minute video clip in the embed below (link here if you can’t see it).

 “So many of you asked if I could put together a quick movie to showcase the final build that will ship with the Pinebook Pro, so here it is,” Pine64’s Lukasz Erecinski writes.

 His video is shot as-is; there’s no editing.
 It means everything you see is raw but real: we see the stuff the works, and the minor hiccups.